Fudan poisoning case: Shanghai High People's Court

 On February 25, 2014, Lin's lawyer, Tang Zhijian, was formally appointed by Lin to appeal.
 On January 8, 2015, Shanghai High People's Court affirmed the original judgment of Lin poisoning case.
 The second-instance court did not accept the defendant's contention, and said that although Lin confessed the guilt after arrest, his means of killing were cruel and the consequences were serious.
 The second-instance reaffirmed the death penalty for intentional homicide.
-According to Criminal Procedure Law, the death penalty sentence was submitted to The Supreme People's Court for approval.
+According to Criminal Procedure Law, the death penalty sentence was submitted to the Supreme People's Court for approval.

 Supreme People's Court

 On May 26, 2015, the Supreme People's Court heard Lin's defence contention.
 The defence claimed that the second-instance court's sentencing was too heavy.
 The judge of The Supreme People's Court ordered the case be reviewed in accordance with the law.

-On December 9, the result of the review was released - the Supreme People's court approved Lin Senhao's death penalty verdict.
+On December 9, the result of the review was released – the Supreme People's Court approved Lin Senhao's death penalty verdict.

 Details

-Meeting between the Supreme Court Judge and Lin's Father
+Meeting between the Supreme Court judge and Lin's father

-The chief justice met Lin's father in the courtroom, and the lawyer said: "It's the first."

-According to defence lawyer Xie Tonxiang, the chief justice agreed to meet the defendant's father, Lin Zunyao, on July 28, 2015.
+According to defence lawyer Xie Tongxiang, the chief justice agreed to meet the defendant's father, Lin Zunyao, on July 28, 2015.
 Lin Zunyao and the chief justice discussed the case in the courtroom of the Supreme People's Court.
 According to Lin Zunyao, this meeting lasted for hours, and the judge and the clerk made a detailed record.

-The lawyer, Xie Tongxiang claimed that no precedent allowed the chief justice to meet a defendant's relatives, "This is the first time since The Supreme People's Court has repossessed the right to review the death penalty, the judges of the death penalty have met directly with the relatives in the courtroom."
+The lawyer, Xie Tongxiang, claimed that no precedent allowed the chief justice to meet a defendant's relatives, and that "This is the first time since The Supreme People's Court has repossessed the right to review the death penalty, the judges of the death penalty have met directly with the relatives in the courtroom."